axiak/java_posix_spawn/README.rst

 Synopsis
 ========

-This code attempts at implementing the ideas mentioned at http://bugs.sun.com/view_bug.do?bug_id=5049299.
+This code attempts to implement some of the ideas mentioned at http://bugs.sun.com/view_bug.do?bug_id=5049299.

 Basically, the goal is to avoid a fork() call whenever we need to spawn a process so that a large project does not have to unnecessarily duplicate its virtual memory usage.